tarantool/doc/doc/reference/tooling/tt_cli/start.rst

     $ tt --integrity-check public.pem start myapp

-After such a call, ``tt`` checks the environment and application integrity using the checksums and starts the application in case of the success.
-Then, integrity checks are performed periodically when the application is running.
+After such a call, ``tt`` checks the environment, application, and configuration integrity using the checksums and starts the application in case of the success.
+Then, integrity checks are performed periodically while the application is running.
 By default, they are performed once every 24 hours.
 You can adjust the integrity check period by adding the ``--integrity-check-period`` option: